multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

 - The “enabled” of theindexshould be set tofalse.
-  □^4 Test coverage
+  - [x] Test coverage

 **Negative behavior:**

 - Shouldn’t be callable by anymsg.sender
-  □^4 Negative test?
+  - [x] Negative test?
 - Shouldn’t update an non-existingindex
-  □^4 Negative test?
+  - [x] Negative test?
 Not tested, there is a check in the code that prevents this from happening.

 **Preconditions:**